How Much Does Replacing a Garage Door Cost?

 Garage Door Replacement Cost Factors

-The national average garage door replacement cost ranges between $750 and $6,000.
+Garage door replacement can range from $750 to $8,000 for more customized versions.
 But you can quickly whittle that wide range down by identifying, and ultimately selecting, the key factors that contribute to a garage door’s overall cost.
+There are also some very affordable replacement garage door options.

 Cost FactorAverage Cost